Restream/redmine_resque/README.md

         nano config/worker_schedule.yml

-2. Add any of the items below to the schedule:
+2. Add any of following configuration sections to your schedule.

 #### Mail reading